cynthiachiu/nasa-exoplanets/README.md

 - CSV parser

 ### Frontend
-- React with components for modularity and extensiblity
+- React with components and custom hooks for modularity and extensiblity with separation of layout and services
 - CSS

 ### Testing